multiplicitytech/multiplicitytech.github.io/README.md

 Alia ElKattan (aae322) and Heorhii Skovorodnikov (hs3470)

 [multiplicity](http://multiplicitytech.github.io) is an online publication examining the impact of tech on our youth & societies.
-For any inqueries please contact multiplicitytech@gmail.com

 ### Usage